EuphoriaPatches/propertiesFiles/README.md

 ```
 </p>
 </details>
+This template was implemented so modded blocks can be easily added without having the risk of vanilla blocks being edited and one can easily see which mods are already supported as different mods are in different lines

 ## Version
 - Each property file has an independent version system which increases when a vanilla component has been changed, it does not increase when the community has added modded entries